SmollClover/Hiko/README.md

 ### A Simple Ticket Managing Bot that uses the Thread feature of Discord

 > This Bot was designed for personal use.
-There's no guarantee for it to be stable when used by someone else
+There's no guarantee for it to be stable when used by someone else and I will not provide any Support for running/using this Project

 ---